rjharris01/HumaDat/README.md

 adjust the .env to enable connection between node server and the mongo server

-build the mbed prodject using MBED studio or CLI : https://os.mbed.com/docs/mbed-os/v6.15/build-tools/compile.html to the nucleo f401re
+build the mbed prodject (Device) using MBED studio or CLI : https://os.mbed.com/docs/mbed-os/v6.15/build-tools/compile.html to the nucleo f401re

-upload the Arduino file "humadat.ino" to the nodeMCU
+upload the Arduino file "BleBridge/humadat.ino" to the nodeMCU

 connect to the device using putty ("https://www.putty.org/") with baudrate =9600 and set the current date.